Nikaoto/Slami/README.md

 # Slami
-**Slami** helps media content creators generate short captioned videos to use along with their content (articles, social media posts, blog posts…)
+Slami helps media content creators generate short captioned videos to use along with their content (articles, social media posts, blog posts…)

 I made Slami as an open-source project for a client.
-I do not own the domain or the service.
+I do not own the domain or the service, but the code is free for anyone to use.

-It might still be available here: https://slami.ge
+It might still be available at https://slami.ge

+Note, however, that the website doesn't belong to me, so it might have changed or been taken down by the time you're reading this.

 # Preview
 Gifs showing how Slami can be used.